dwmkerr/terraform-aws-openshift/README.md

 You will be asked to accept the host key of the bastion server (this is so that the install script can be copied onto the cluster and run), just type `yes` and hit enter to continue.

+It can take up to 30 minutes to deploy.
 If this fails with an `ansible` not found error, just run it again.
-It will take about 10-15 minutes.

 Open it by hitting port 8443 of the master node.
 Any username and password will work: